The Scotsman Turns to Holyrood PR PR in Edinburgh for Expert Advice

 Expert PR in Scotland

-As well as Scott Douglas, co-founder of Scottish PR agency Holyrood Partnership, the newspaper also extensively quoted the UK’s best known PR man and publicist to the stars, Max Clifford.
+As well as Scott Douglas, co-founder of Scottish PR agency Holyrood PR, the newspaper also extensively quoted the UK’s best known PR man and publicist to the stars, Max Clifford.

 In the wake of the near collapse of RBS, the size of Goodwin’s pension pay off caused widespread public revulsion and furious public and politial debate.